Mike Martin Field at Dick Howser Stadium: Attendance

 The stadium annually ranks among the top 10 nationally in attendance and set records in 2003 for total and average attendance.

 Records

 The single-game attendance record of 6,789 spectators was set on April 19, 2008, when Florida State defeated then-No. 1 Miami 9–5.
 During the week of April 14–20, 2008, 30,179 fans watched Florida State play a total of five games against intrastate competition, the (Florida Gators, North Florida Ospreys, and Miami Hurricanes).
-The series record is 19,062, set in that week's Miami series.
+The series record is 19,157, set in 2024 against Miami.

-The following is a list of the ten highest single-game attendance figures in the venue's history, as of the 2019 season.
+The following is a list of the ten highest single-game attendance figures in the venue's history, as of the 2024 season.